 You’ll need to know who you would like to inherit your estate, as well as who you would like to leave specific items to, and assign someone to deal with matters after you pass away.

 You can try our service for free; and see a full preview of your fully personalised Will for free too.
-There is no financial commitment until you are completely satisified with your Will preview, and then it is a one-off payment; with no nasty annual recurring fees.
+There is no financial commitment until you are completely satisfied with your Will preview, and then it is a one-off payment; with no nasty annual recurring fees.

 You can easily make changes to your Will.
 You can make as many changes as you like for no cost for a whole year.